 Toll Free : 1800 2740 240

-Curriculum of various courses have been designed in such a manner that focuses at student-centric learning.
+The curriculum of various courses has been designed in such a manner that focuses at student-centric learning.
 Learning-by-doing approach has been adopted by the MM (DU) for its students in order to facilitate their curricular and co-curricular skills.
-To cultivate students’ leadership and organizational learning skills, various student-centric methods are adopted such as seminars, case-studies, field projects, industrial projects, live-case discussions, educational trips, participation in the intra and inter-university curricular and co-curricular programs apart from expert talks, practice-based workshops, experiential learning, brainstorming activities, role plays and group discussions, etc.
+To cultivate students’ leadership and organizational learning skills, various student-centric methods are adopted such as seminars, case-studies, field projects, industrial projects, live-case discussions, educational trips, participation in the intra and inter-university curricular and co-curricular programs apart from expert talks, practice-based workshops, experiential learning, brainstorming activities, role-plays and group discussions, etc.

 As a part of their curriculum, the students are actively involved in the research projects/dissertations in order to develop the innovative ideas and creativity to promote the young scientists.
-To support such activities, there is a central research lab also.
-Laboratories are equipped with various types of softwares like ANSYS, PLC, MATLAB, STADPRO, etc. Every department/institute is equipped with its own computing resources as well as a departmental library.
-Apart from curriculum, the institution has a number of centers of excellence which include BOSCH, CISCO, GOOGLE and SAP.
+To support such activities, there is a central research lab.
+Laboratories are equipped with various types of software like ANSYS, PLC, MATLAB, STAAD pro, etc. Every department/institute is equipped with its own computing resources as well as a departmental library.
+Apart from the curriculum, the University has several centers of excellence which include BOSCH, CISCO, GOOGLE and SAP.

 Constituent institutes/departments of the MM (DU) organize various curricular and co-curricular activities for the students to hone their latent skills on a routine basis.
-Students are also actively involved in organizing the extra-curricular and co-curricular activities through students’ committees and council.
-Some of such committees are sports committee, cultural committee, alumni committee, library committee, etc. Inter-university meet “UniversuMM” is organized annually for the students to exhibit their aptitude and talent to imbibe leadership and organizational skills among them as also to inculcate the competitive spirit among them.
+Students are also actively involved in organizing the extra-curricular and co-curricular activities through students’ committees and councils.
+Some of such committees are sports committee, cultural committee, alumni committee, library committee, etc. Inter-university meet “UniversuMM” is organized annually for the students to exhibit their aptitude and talent to imbibe leadership and organizational skills to inculcate among them the competitive spirit.

-Assignments are an integral part of the teaching-learning process of the students to promote holistic understanding and underpinning of the theoretical and clinical applications.
-Micro-teaching is also promoted at students’ level to foster their confidence to deliver the lectures with the use of appropriate teaching methodology and ICT.
+Assignments are an integral part of the teaching-learning process to promote holistic understanding and underpinning of the theoretical and clinical applications.
+Micro-teaching is also promoted at the students’ level to foster their confidence to deliver the lectures with the use of appropriate teaching methodology and ICT.

 The Department of Humanities organizes special language lab classes for the students of the MM (DU) including the international students to cater to their needs and to acclimatize them to the medium of instruction of the courses run by this Deemed to be University.